 Why you need protein

 Second, and perhaps more importantly for cyclists, protein is vital for the repair and recovery of muscle tissue after a ride.
-It’s in this post-recovery phase that you may need to rethink what you’re eating.
-Not only should you be rebuilding your fuel stores immediately after a ride, but you also need to repair damaged muscle ﬁbres as soon as possible.

 How much protein do I need?